ncatlab/nlab-content/pages/0/9/6/3/3690/content.md

 A central point of view of Bourbaki is the emphasis of mathematics as the study of [[structure]], as in the approach developed by G&#246;ttingen mathematicians in the 1920s and 1930s, such as [[Emmy Noether]] and [[Emil Artin]], and written up by van der Waerden in _Moderne Algebra_ (see [Corry](#Corry)).
 This approach was very influential in the mainstream mathematics of the second half of the 20th century.

-However, Bourbaki did not embrace [[category theory]], which may be thought of as being the essence of that structural approach, though some of the [[universal properties]] treated in category theory in fact first appeared in early editions of Bourbaki.
-Instead, Bourbaki proposed its own formalization of the notion of "structure" (in the book Theory of Sets), which however neither caught on nor does it seem to have been taken very seriously by the group itself.
-As documented by [Corry](#Corry), the Elements pays only the slightest lip service to the Bourbaki formal notion of structure in its vast development (in the books after Theory of Sets when they are considered in their intended logical order).
+However, Bourbaki did not embrace [[category theory]], which may be thought of as being the essence of that structural approach (cf. [[structuralism]]), though some of the [[universal properties]] treated in category theory in fact first appeared in early editions of Bourbaki.
+Instead, Bourbaki proposed its own formalization of the notion of "structure" (in the book *Theory of Sets*), which however neither caught on nor does it seem to have been taken very seriously by the group itself.
+As documented by &lbrack;[Corry](#Corry)&rbrack;, the Elements pays only the slightest lip service to the Bourbaki formal notion of structure in its vast development (in the books after *Theory of Sets* when they are considered in their intended logical order).

-Discussion of this point can be found in ([CTList](#CTList)).
+Discussion of this point can be found in &lbrack;[CTList](#CTList)&rbrack;.
 There [[Colin McLarty]] writes:

 > Bourbaki's first publication was